 Notwithstanding the preceding, in practice, Courts predominantly decide on alternative solutions appropriate to the situation, rather than dissolution of the company, such as;

 - Acquisition of the shares of the plaintiff minority shareholders over their real value by the company or other shareholders,

 - Admission of a new shareholder to the company,

 - Granting the plaintiff to a member of the board of directors,

 - Determining the principles of the annual profit distribution,

-- Capital increase from undistributed profits,
+- A capital increase from undistributed profits,

 - Partial liquidation.

-4. Determination of Exit Share Value
+4. What is The Determination of Exit Share Value?

-At another decision of Court of Appeals on exit share; the Court, with its ruling dated 03.12.2015 with 2015/4504 File Number and 2015/12980 527 Decision Number, has rendered that; the best solution going forward is instead of buying out in cash, to give the immovable property to the plaintiff in return for its shares, afterwards to cancel the title deed registrations and to register it on behalf of the plaintiff, and ultimately to terminate the partnership rights and cancel the shares due to the partnership share amount given to the plaintiff when the decision is finalized.
+At another decision of Court of Appeals on exit share; the Court, with its ruling dated 03.12.2015 with 2015/4504 File Number and 2015/12980 527 Decision Number, has rendered that; the best solution in the future is instead of buying out in cash, to give the immovable property to the plaintiff in return for its shares, afterwards to cancel the title deed registrations and to register it on behalf of the plaintiff, and ultimately to terminate the partnership rights and cancel the shares due to the partnership share amount given to the plaintiff when the decision is finalized.